Birmingham Quran manuscript: Debates over dating

-Saud al-Sarhan, Director of Centre for Research and Islamic Studies in Riyadh, has been more skeptical, questioning whether the parchment might have been reused as a palimpsest, and also noting that the writing had chapter separators and dotted verse endings – features in Arabic scripts which are believed not to have been introduced to the Quran until later.
+Saud al-Sarhan, Director of Centre for Research and Islamic Studies in Riyadh, has been more skeptical, questioning whether the parchment might have been reused as a palimpsest, and also noting that the writing had chapter separators and dotted verse endings – features in Arabic scripts which are thought to not have been introduced to the Quran until later.
 The possibility of a palimpsest was later ruled out by ultraviolet testing.
 Saud's criticisms have been backed by a number of Saudi-based experts in Quranic history who deny that the manuscript could have been written during the lifetime of Muhammad.
 They emphasise that while Muhammad was alive, Quranic texts were written without any chapter decoration, marked verse endings or use of coloured inks, and did not follow any standard sequence of surahs.
 Some suggest the writing could date to the reign of caliph Uthman, while others suggest a date as late as the Umayyad period.

-Historian Tom Holland stated that the manuscript's carbon dating "destabilises, to put it mildly, the idea that we can know anything with certainty about how the Quran emerged, [and] that in turn has implications for the historicity of Muhammad and [his followers]."
+Popular history author Tom Holland stated that the manuscript's carbon dating "destabilises, to put it mildly, the idea that we can know anything with certainty about how the Quran emerged, [and] that in turn has implications for the historicity of Muhammad and [his followers]."

-Keith Small, a Qur'anic manuscript consultant and fellow at the University of Oxford, concurred with Holland, saying:
+Keith Small, manuscript consultant to the Bodleian Library and research fellow at the London School of Theology, a private Christian theological college, concurred with Holland, saying:

 This gives more ground to what have been peripheral views of the Quran’s genesis, like that Muhammad and his early followers used a text that was already in existence and shaped it to fit their own political and theological agenda, rather than Muhammad receiving a revelation from heaven.

 Süleyman Berk of the faculty of Islamic studies at Yalova University has noted the strong similarity between the script of the Birmingham leaves and those of a number of Hijazi Qurans in the Turkish and Islamic Arts Museum, which were brought to Istanbul from the Great Mosque of Damascus following a fire in 1893.
 Berk recalls that these manuscripts had been intensively researched in association with an exhibition on the history of the Quran, The Quran in its 1,400th Year, held in Istanbul in 2010, and the findings published by François Déroche as Qur’ans of the Umayyads in 2013.
 In that study, the Paris Quran, BnF Arabe 328(c), is compared with Qurans in Istanbul, and concluded as having been written "around the end of the seventh century and the beginning of the eighth century."